Resident fitness computation in linear time and other algorithmic aspects of interacting trajectories: Introduction

 Moreover, our Proposition~\ref{lemma-average} below states that in the case of the \emph{Poissonian} interacting trajectories, the expected number of slope changes up to time $t$ is $O(t)$ as $t \to \infty$.
 The proof of the latter assertion is based on a modified version of the aforementioned renewal argument of~\cite{HGSTW24} combined with classical large-deviation estimates.
 This proof clearly shows that although the worst-case interaction between $n$ trajectories may provide $\Omega(n^2)$ slope changes in total, scenarios where there are more than a sufficiently large constant times $t$ slope changes up to time $t$ are exponentially unlikely in the Poissonian case.
 Based on this proof and additional arguments from~\cite{HGSTW24}, we derive Corollary~\ref{cor-speedofkinking}, a strong law of large numbers for the number of slope changes up to time $t$ in the large-$t$ limit.

-Let us note that apart from the PIT, there are many other recent examples of piecewise linear limiting processes arising in stochastic population-genetic~\cite{DM11} and population-dynamic \cite{BPT23,BCS19,B24,CKS21,CMT21,EK23,EK21,P23} models under a logarithmic scaling.
-These processes originate from models with higher mutation rates than the one of~\cite{HGSTW24}, under a different scaling of time.
+Let us note that apart from the PIT, there are many other recent examples of piecewise linear limiting processes arising in stochastic population-genetic~\cite{DM11} and population-dynamic~\cite{BPT23,BCS19,B24,CKS21,CMT21,EK23,EK21,P23} models under a logarithmic scaling.
+These processes originate from models with higher mutation rates than the one of~\cite{HGSTW24}.
 The limiting processes are typically deterministic and their dynamics is also a bit different from the one of the interacting trajectories, thanks to multiple mutations between two given types of individuals and also due to other biological phenomena depending on the model (e.g.\ horizontal gene transfer, asymmetric competition, dormancy etc.).
-It is possible that variants or extensions of our algorithm can be used for simulating these limiting processes efficiently, but due to length constraints, we defer such questions to future work.
+It is possible that variants or extensions of our algorithm can be used for simulating these limiting processes efficiently; we defer such questions to future work.

-The rest of this paper is organized in follows.
+The rest of this paper is organized as follows.
 In Section~\ref{sec-model} we recall the definition of a system of (Poissonian) interacting trajectories from~\cite{HGSTW24} and we provide a short summary of its biological motivation.
 In Section~\ref{sec-results} we present our results and in Section~\ref{sec-proofs} we prove them.
 Finally, in Section~\ref{sec-discussion} we briefly discuss some consequences of our assertions and proofs.
 More concretely, in Section~\ref{rem-fix} we explain some applications of our algorithm in determining ancestral relations and fixation events of trajectories.
-Using this, in Section~\ref{rem-GL}, we recall variants of the Gerrish--Lenski heuristics~\cite{BGPW19,GL98} and contrast their applicability with the one of our linear-time algorithm for multiple purposes.
-In Section~\ref{rem-givent} we discuss how to determine height functions of the trajectories and fixed-time values of the resident fitness efficiently using our algorithm and data structure.
-Finally, in Section~\ref{rem-modsel} we sketch potential applications of our algorithm in a parameter regime where biological selection is weaker than in our original model, which is called the case of moderate selection.
+In Section~\ref{rem-givent} we discuss how to determine height functions of the trajectories and fixed-time values of the resident fitness efficiently using our algorithm and data structure, and in Section~\ref{sec-unordered} we comment on the case when the input of the algorithm is initially not sorted by the birth times of trajectories.
+Finally, in Section~\ref{sec-b} we explain that our algorithm extends to a certain variant of the system of interacting trajectories exhibiting jumps, and in Section~\ref{rem-modsel} we mention that this variant has been conjectured to arise as a scaling limit of a Moran model in a parameter regime where biological selection is weaker than in our original model, which is called the case of moderate selection.